Sculptor34/Linux-troubleshooting-portfolio/README.md

 The goal of this portfolio is to showcase practical problem-solving skills, command-line usage, and understanding of Linux operating systems in a support environment.

 # Tools & Technologies
-Linux and Unix (RHEL-based systems / Sunblade 150 / SPARCStation)
+Linux and Unix (RHEL-based systems / Sunblade 150 / SPARCStation / Ultra)